Fujifilm X100F vs XP140

 The X100F can be obtained in two different colors (black, silver), while the XP140 is available in five color-versions (black, blue, yellow, green, white).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP140 is notably smaller (18 percent) than the Fujifilm X100F.
 Moreover, the XP140 is substantially lighter (56 percent) than the X100F.
+It is noteworthy in this context that the XP140 is splash and dust-proof, while the X100F does not feature any corresponding weather-sealing.
 More than that, the XP140 is water-proof up to 25m and can, thus, be used for underwater photography.

 Concerning battery life, the X100F gets 390 shots out of its NP-W126S battery, while the XP140 can take 240 images on a single charge of its NP-45S power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Fujifilm X100F»||5.0 in||3.0 in||2.0 in||16.5 oz||390||n||Jan 2017||1,299||Fujifilm X100F|

 |Fujifilm XP140«||4.3 in||2.8 in||1.1 in||7.3 oz||240||Y||Feb 2019||229||Fujifilm XP140|